 root privileges.
 There are two methods of doing this; the method you choose is up to you.
 Either method will work, but in a production environment, Method 2 is much more secure and auditable.

 Method 1: The first, and easiest, method is to start a

 Method 2: Alternatively, you can preface each command that we show you with

 sudo mv file /tmp/

-The docker tooling requires a daemon (service) to operate.
-There are alternative CLI tools which provide focused separation of the docker command’s features and extend their capabilities.
+The Docker tooling requires a daemon (service) to operate.
+There are alternative command-line interface (CLI) tools, which provide focused separation of the Docker command’s features and extends their capabilities.
 The following three commands will be used throughout this workshop.

-Buildah - used to build Open Container Initiative (OCI) format or docker format container images without the need for a daemon.
+Buildah - is used to build Open Container Initiative (OCI) format or Docker format container images without the need for a daemon.

 yum -y install buildah skopeo podman